Trump And WHO: How Much Does The U.S. Give? What's The Impact Of A Halt In Funding?

 "If the money is already committed and already given, he probably can't take it away," says Gostin, but the president could withhold outstanding payments or instruct agencies such as USAID to scale back on cooperation with WHO.

-"A lot of the voluntary money is provided at the agency level," says Kates, so it's possible that the president could demand that the CDC or State Department stop providing money to WHO for project work.
+"A lot of the voluntary money is provided at the agency level," says Kates, so it's possible that the president could demand that the CDC for State Department stop providing money to WHO for project work.